Sound velocity and tidal deformability in compact stars: Discussion

 \acknowledgments

-We grateful to Hyun Kyu Lee for pointing out Ref.~\cite{TEMT} for the possible sign change in the trace of energy momentum tensor.
-Y.~L. Ma was supported in part by National Science Foundation of China (NSFC) under Grant No. 11475071, 11747308 and the Seeds Funding of Jilin University.
+We grateful to Hyun Kyu Lee for pointing out Ref.~\cite{TEMT} for the sign change in the TEMT and for helpful discussions on its relevance to the pseudo-conformal model.
+Y.~L. Ma was supported in part by National Science Foundation of China (NSFC) under Grants No.~ 11875147, No.~11475071, No.~11747308 and the Seeds Funding of Jilin University.

+\sect{Note added} After this paper was submitted, Jeong, Mclerran and Sen suggest to regard the Quarkyonic matter as a Fermi sphere of quark matter surrounded by a shell of nucleon in matter~\cite{Jeong:2019lhv}.
+Both pictures agree that there are deconfined quasiparticles at $(2-4) n_0$, ours in terms of half-skyrmions, most likely deconfined, and Ref.~\cite{Jeong:2019lhv} in terms of deconfied quarks as constituent quarks.
+In addition, in both pictures, the sound velocity could approach to $v_s^2 \to 1/3$---the conformal limit---at $n > 2.0 n_0$.